amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

    pub const ARENA_WIDTH: f32 = 100.0;
    ```

-   These are public as they will be used in other modules.
+   These are `pub` as they will be used in other modules.

 1. Create the camera entity.